 “Do not rebuke an older man harshly, but exhort him as if he were your father.
 Treat younger men as brothers, older women as mothers, and younger women as sisters, with absolute purity.”

 “And younger women as sisters, with absolute purity.”
 According to the New American Commentary, “The word “purity” calls for modesty and chastity…”.
 When Andrew read this to me initially, I had an extremely hard time.
 My love language is physical touch and I was told by the man I was falling in love with that he believed it was Biblical to treat me like HIS SISTER!
 But that’s what we felt convicted about regarding the Biblical definition of sexual purity.
 Even though I didn’t like it, it’s what the Bible said.
 Period.
+Often obedience is not comfortable.
 1 Timothy 5 is God’s instruction to the church about how to treat one another.
 The only thing, Biblically, that would change those words to Timothy would be marriage.
+Obedience in the area of sexual purity does not mean that people who waited until marriage had any less of a sex drive than those who did.
+It simply means that long term obedience outweighed the cost of momentary pleasure.

 For all of you wondering what in the world did this mean for us practically, I’ll elaborate a little more as you wrestle with what the Lord is calling you to specifically in your quest for purity.
 Think through this: What would you do with your sister?
 What would you do with your brother?
 Going back to Ephesians 5:3, I would argue that you would strive against anything that resembled a hint of sexual immorality with a sibling.
 I mean even the thought of it is just nasty.
 Lets be real.
 So.
 I would challenge you singles; anything that causes your mind or your body to struggle with going down the sexual path; anything that makes your battle with your mind harder to control, anything that leaves you hankering for more physically, anything that makes it hard to stop doing what you’re doing…that should be off limits.